TWB0109/PDots/README.md

 3. Backup all the files that you don't want to lose (e.g your .vimrc, .xresources, .tmux.conf, .config/i3/config, .config/polybar/config, etc.)

-4. Delete the files in your home directory that you want to stow.
+4. Delete the files in your home directory that you want to stow

 5. Stow the repo
    ```bash